-services classified as to classify low Primary reason for not classifying any of your current products and/or services as low water impact Please explain Row No, but we plan to <not applicable=""></not> Important but not an Water Withdrawal will be considered within our Life Cycle Assessment.
+Products and/or services classified as low water impact Definition used to classify low water impact Primary reason for not classifying any of your current products and/or services as low water impact Please explain Row No, but we plan to <not applicable=""></not> Important but not an Water Withdrawal will be considered within our Life Cycle Assessment.
 LCA's are carried out by each brand for models 1 address this within the immediate business priority with significant production volume.
 However, we do not label the products as low water impact as there are no common next two years definitions of what constitutes a low water impact product.